highlight/highlight/docs-content/general/6_product-features/1_session-replay/session-search.md

 - `clickTextContent `is the HTML Element's target's `textContent` property.
 Only the first 2000 characters are sent.

 You can then use the session filters to search for text in the two fields.
-An example of what the `clickSelector` filter lookgs like is below:
+An example of what the `clickSelector` filter looks like is below:

 ![](/images/click-selector.png)